bcgov/ols-geocoder/batch-geocoder-registration.md

      - What is the nature of your business?
      - How do you propose to use the geocoder?
-     - What busines outcome do you hope the geocoder will help you achieve?
+     - What business outcomes do you hope the geocoder will help you achieve?

 2. If you don't have an active bceid account, please register for a basic BCeID account at https://www.bceid.ca/